coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/subjective-obp.md

 The underlying formal model remains the same; only the _interpretation_ and _usage_ pattern change.

-## 7. Ad-Hoc Structure and External Effects in Subjective Mode
+## 7. Ad-Hoc Structure and External Effects in Subjective Usage

 As in the global formulation, there is no requirement that all offers and ports be declared up front.
 Actor $A$ may: